Chidambaram asks RBI Governor to 'bluntly tell government to do its duty, take fiscal measures'

 In another tweet, Chidambaram said, "Even after RBI's statement, is the @PMOIndia or @nsitharaman lauding themselves for a package that has fiscal stimulus of less than 1% of GDP?"

-On Friday, while addressing a meeting of 22 like-minded parties, Congress President Sonia Gandhi also described PM Modi's May 12 announcement of the Rs 20 lakh crore stimulus package as a "cruel joke" on the country.
+On Friday, while addressing a meeting of 22 like-minded parties, Congress president Sonia Gandhi also described PM Modi's May 12 announcement of the Rs 20 lakh crore stimulus package as a "cruel joke" on the country.